Juan Fernando Brügge

-Juan Fernando Brügge (born June 24, 1962) is an Argentine politician, vice president of the Christian Democratic Party of Argentina and former Deputy of the Argentine Nation for the Province of Córdoba within the UNA parliamentary bloc.
+Juan Fernando Brügge (born 24 June 1962) is an Argentine politician, vice president of the Christian Democratic Party of Argentina and National Deputy for Córdoba Province.

 Early years

 Juan Fernando Brügge was born in the city of Córdoba, on June 24, 1962.
 His family, by father, is of German origin, from the small town of Werl, north of Germany, and by his mother is of French descent.

 Career path

 Brügge attended Colegio Nacional de Monserrat before entering the National University of Córdoba.
 He graduated with a law degree in 1985.

 Since 1987 he has been Professor of Constitutional Procedural Law at the National University of Córdoba.

 From 1989 until 2014 was adjunct professor of the subject Constitutional Right in the Catholic University of Córdoba.

-In 2007 he was elected to the Chamber of Deputies of his province.
+In 2007 he was elected to the Legislature of Córdoba.